- Job Details

 The thermodynamics section presents: the gas laws, including Van Der Waals’ equation; the first law of thermodynamics with work done, heat supply, and the definitions of internal energy and enthalpy.
 The second law is introduced including entropy through the Carnot cycle.

-A general engineering course that provides an insight into the two main conservation principles, mass and energy.
+A general engineering course that provides insight into the two main conservation principles, mass and energy.
 Processes are usually described through block diagrams.
-This language, common to many disciplines in engineering, helps the engineering to look at their processes with an analytical view.
+This language, common to many disciplines in engineering, helps the engineer to look at their processes with an analytical view.
 Degree of freedom analysis is addressed, emphasising its importance to solve a set of linear equations that model fundamental balances of mass.
 Practical examples of Energy balances are displayed, bringing Thermodynamics to a practical level.
-Process control is also introduced, explaining basic control techniques and concepts, i.e sensors, feedback, control loops and PID controllers.
+Heat Transfer is introduced.
+Process control is introduced, explaining basic control techniques and concepts, i.e sensors, feedback, control loops and PID controllers.

 This course follows Engineering Mathematics 1 in introducing all the mathematical objects and techniques needed by engineers.
 It has three parts: